Mission Action Plan 2020

 The Mission Action Plan 2020 was endorsed by the Planning Commission on March 2, 2017.
 Download it here.

-The City has already been working on implementing the more urgent strategies in the Plan, including increased funding for tenant-protections, nonprofits and business displacement prevention, specifically:
+The City and community have been working on implementing the more urgent strategies in the Plan, including increased funding for tenant-protections, nonprofits and business displacement prevention, specifically:

 - Continued enforcement and commenced process improvement measures